 There’s actually more of these little things scattered around.
 They’re not so bad where I have to take out my Editing Pen but there’s enough where someone like me, who can’t even spell correctly 80% of the time, notices.

 There were also some Spanish words I was confused about, but I let it go since I wasn’t sure how Spanish is spoken/written in Argentina.
-It could just be different to what I know (kind of like color vs colour)
+It could just be different to what I know (kind of like color vs color)

 I also wasn’t able to get into how the story was written.
 Most of the time the dialogue felt awkward to me, especially the use of nicknames.
 A lot of the important stuff was told to us like a story that spanned 2-3 pages at a time.
 And really, the flow was just not my thing.